eichtuou/gradschool/README.md

 files and submission scripts, and (4) file type translation.

-For my Ph.D. in Biophysical Chemistry I studied two isomers of a multifunctional protein primarily via Numclear Magnetic Resonance (NMR) and Molecular Dynamics (MD) simulations and molecular docking calculations.
+For my Ph.D. in Biophysical Chemistry I studied two isomers of a multifunctional protein primarily via Nuclear Magnetic Resonance (NMR) and Molecular Dynamics (MD) simulations and molecular docking calculations.
 For these I used NAMD, CHARMM, AutoDock Vina, PyMol and VMD, together with more Python and BASH for the same applications previously mentioned above.